openearth/rws-bathymetry/index.md

 ## [](#methodology)Methodology

 Starting in 2015, in steps of 3 months, satellite images within a 2 year time window are used to compute depth.
 All Sentinel-2 and Landsat8 images within the time window are filtered for least clouds, and NDWI is used to identify water versus land.
-The darkest water pixel is subtracted is done per image to normalize depth proxy across images.
+The 2 year time window is used to have sufficient images to reduce effects of clouds, waves, sediments, or other contributing noise.
+The darkest water pixel is subtracted per image to normalize depth proxy across images.
 Taking the logarithm of this results, spectral values are scaled to percentiles and unit scaled to create a depth proxy.
 A quality score is computed from the cumulative distribution function of each pixel.
 A weight is assigned to each pixel in an image based on the green band reflectance value of that pixel compared to 70th to 80th percentile of those within a 200 pixel radius.
 The weight of each image is used to compute a weighted mean depth proxy image across all images.

 ### [](#improvements)Improvements to Algorithm